Read about the different Types of Jade Plants and invite good luck and prosperity to your home with these pretty and easy-to-maintain succulents!

 Botanical Name: Strongylodon macrobotrys

-This beautiful vine is not a member of the Crassula genus but is popular for striking flowers made up of dangling clumps of bright blue-green, claw-shaped blooms.
+This beautiful vine is not a member of the Crassula genus but is popular for striking flowers made of dangling clumps of bright blue-green, claw-shaped blooms.